avthind/tilmail/PROGRESS.md

 add stickers/categories

-mobile view test and fix
+view mode -- test and fix
-^smoothing on mobile view doesnt work well send modal dimenisons on phone

-view mode
+full app on web/mob -- test

 deploy on domain // send to ppl